LaQuay/marcvila.me/README.md

 # Setup
 [Ruby](https://gorails.com/setup/ubuntu/22.04) is a requirement, this repo has been tested in Ruby 3.2.1

+NOTE: In Windows, when installing Ruby, use the default settings to install dependencies.

 Install the jekyll and bundler gems:

 `gem install jekyll bundler`